Python-GIS-book/site/_sources/back-matter/md/glossary.md

 R-tree
   An R-tree is a type of data structure used as a {term}`spatial index` to efficiently query spatial objects.
 It organizes spatial data by grouping nearby objects and representing these groups with their minimum bounding rectangle.
 This hierarchical structure allows to query spatial data efficiently by eliminating groups of objects that do not intersect with the query area.
 R-trees are widely used in geographic information systems (GIS), databases, and for various spatial search and optimization tasks, enabling fast access and retrieval of spatial data based on their location and geometric properties.

+Scope
+  The region in which a name defined in a program has meaning.
+Python will search for names within the scope of {term}`namespaces <namespace>`; first in the local, then enclosing, then global, and finally in built-in.

 Script
   A Python script is a collection of commands in a file that can be executed like a program.